MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-AuthRedirect.md

 ## PARAMETERS

 ### -Identity
-!!!
-Exchange Server 2010

-The Identity parameter specifies the existing OAuth redirection object that you want to modify.
-The object name uses the syntax AuthRedirect-Bearer-\<GUID>.
-The easiest way to find the name of the OAuth redirection object is to run Get-AuthRedirect.

-!!!
-Exchange Server 2013, Exchange Server 2016

 The Identity parameter specifies the existing OAuth redirection object that you want to modify.
 The object name uses the syntax AuthRedirect-Bearer-\<GUID\>.
 The easiest way to find the name of the OAuth redirection object is to run Get-AuthRedirect.

 ```yaml
 Type: AuthRedirectIdParameter